 My number one choice is Pineapple.
 The bioflavonoid bromelain in pineapple is a proteolytic enzyme (meaning it breaks down proteins).
 It is thought to boost immune function and has anti-inflammatory properties which help to open up the airways.
 In nutritional medicine, bromelain is often used to support sinus conditions (reduces the swelling and mucus production) and helps to clear both upper and lower respiratory congestion.

 Other fruits I love to support immune function are berries and citrus fruits especially grapefruit.
 Grapefruit is wonderful for breaking down excessive mucus and luckily is in season right now.
 I also love lemon or lime juice in warm water to hydrate (which helps expel mucus) and support immune function.
-This recipe for Immune Tea is a favourite also.
+This recipe for a delicious Immune Tea is a favourite also.

 Whilst fruit is good, vegetables are even better.
 Your dietary choices should be firmly focussed on consuming a range of fresh vegetables, lightly steamed is just perfect.
 Fresh, in-season greens, are especially powerful immune boosters as they contain chlorophyll (ideas for including greens in you diet here).
 Include as much garlic and onion as possible – both are well known to support your immune function.
 The quercetin (another bioflavonoid) in onions is anti-inflammatory and also helps to break down mucus.

 Warm and Spicy